cmdvmd/code-haven/README.md

 for the Codebusters Science Olympiad event.
 The aim of this tool is to mimic a problem on a real Codebusters test as closely as possible (while still being convenient to use).

-> **Note:** Xenocrypts are English quotes translated into Spanish and may not always be accurate
+> **Note:** Xenocrypts are English quotes translated into Spanish and may not always be accurate.
+Keyword alphabets will
+> always encode with an English keyword

 > **Note:** Not compatible with mobile; requires a physical keyboard